nestjs/docs.nestjs.com/content/graphql/mapped-types.md

 }
 ```

-We can generate a new type that combines all properties in both two types.
+We can generate a new type that combines all properties in both types.

 ```typescript
 @InputType()